Computer courses and taster sessions

 - ask at your local library about computer training courses

-- contact UK Online to find out about UK Online centres based in community venues
+- contact Online Centres Network to find out about courses based in community venues

 - access a wide range of free online beginners’ courses by visiting websites such as Go ON UK and BBC’s Webwise.